giyany/Tillandsia_Phylo_hybridization/notebooks/raw_to_vcf.md

 ```

-this script was adapted to run on as an array the Vienna Scientific Cluster (VSC) and will probably need to be adapted to run on other system.
+This script was adapted to run on as an array the Vienna Scientific Cluster (VSC) and will probably need to be adapted to run on other system.
 I love to keep the bowtie output as a log, hence the 2> redirect, which can be removed.

 ```bash